1 Corinthians 2:1

 But he who is spiritual appraises all things, yet he himself is appraised by no one.

-(a) He who is spiritual refers to someone who has been born of the Spirit, has the Spirit of God, and is led by the Spirit (John 3:5, Rom.
+(a) He who is spiritual refers to someone who is mindful of spiritual things as opposed to natural things.
+In context, it is someone who has the Spirit of God and is led by the Spirit (John 3:5, Rom.
 8:9, 14).
-The opposite would be someone who remains in the flesh or is walking after the flesh (Rom.
+The opposite would be someone who is walking after the flesh (Rom.
 7:5, 8:4).

 (b) Appraised.
 The original word (anakrino) means scrutinized or examined, usually in a negative sense.
 Jesus was examined by Pilate (Luke 23:14), Peter and John were examined by the Sanhedrin (Acts 4:9), and Paul was examined by Felix (Acts 24:8) and then Festus (Acts 28:18).
 Understandably, Paul did not care to be examined (1 Cor.
 4:3–4), and he chided the Corinthians for examining him (1 Cor.
 9:3).